rgrempel/elm-route-url/README.md

 `delta2update` used to create a `HashUpdate`.
 So, however you encoded your state in `delta2update`, you now need to interpret that in `location2action` in order to return actions which will produce the desired state.

+Note that we disable `delta2update` while we perform the actions that you return from `location2action`.
+This helps prevent infinite loops -- you don't have to worry that your actions will trigger further location changes, thus triggering further actions ...

 See [further comments](#implementing-location2action) on implementing `location2action` below.